Hate speech targets Kamala Harris on social media – DW – 08/07/2024

 And how many social media posts have claimed that Biden or Trump were trans people?
 Or that they're not legal US citizens or are, in fact, not white?

-According to Jankowicz, the comparison makes it even clearer to what extent the Harris-related disinformation is misogynistic: "Women who are in positions of power can't possibly have gotten there on their own, and they must secretly be men, which is absurd."
+According to Jankowicz, the comparison makes it even clearer to what extent the Harris-related disinformation is misogynistic.
+"Women who are in positions of power can't possibly have gotten there on their own, and they must secretly be men, which is absurd," she said.

 Harris is not an isolated case — but she has been hit particularly hard

 The associated LGBTQ+ and misogynistic conspiracy myth is called "transvestigation."
-And Barack Obama was also confronted with false claims according to which he was not born on US territory.
+And Barack Obama was also confronted with false claims that said he was not born on US territory.
 This gave rise to an entire conspiracy theory, adherents of which called themselves "birthers."

 All this shows that women tend to be degraded to sexual objects because they are women.
 People of color are more frequently judged based on their family or educational backgrounds, with allegations and false claims rarely relating to individual attributes of the people in question.